kekse1/v4/docs/modules/web/help.md

 Delete any defined help on a `Node`. `_more` to also clear styles and classes, and the `_apply` to also directly close a maybe opened Help element.

+BUT dynamically change the attributes/members (the ones above) also directly changes or closes open Helps.

 ## `EventTarget`
 Since the `.related` elements are EventTargets, they'll fire a `help` event both on `.show()` and `.hide()` (w/ this as the `_event.type` parameter).